 Camping in Yosemite Valley is an incredibly popular activity and reservations can be difficult to get.
-The reward for securing a campsite in the valley is the incredible views and the walking distance access to waterfalls, trails, bike riding, Jr. Ranger activities, ice cream and pizza, and much more.
+The reward for securing a campsite in the valley is the incredible views and enjoying walking distance access to waterfalls, trails, bike riding, Jr. Ranger activities, ice cream and pizza, and much more.

 Looking for tips on reservations?
 Let this help you: How to Score a Campground at Popular National Parks

-Gaze at a waterfall
+Gaze at a Waterfall

 The two easiest waterfalls to visit with kids are Bridalveil Fall and Yosemite Falls.
 On your drive into Yosemite Valley, make your first stop at Bridalveil Fall.
-A paved and short 1/4 mile walk takes you to the base of the falls.
+A paved and short 1/4-mile walk takes you to the base of the falls.

 Yosemite Falls is the most iconic and dramatic in the valley, tumbling over 2,000 feet to the valley floor.
-The ½ mile trail to the base of the falls has been widened and improved in the past 5 years to accommodate the millions of visitors that enjoy this fantastic view each year.
+The ½-mile trail to the base of the falls has been widened and improved in the past five years to accommodate the millions of visitors that enjoy this fantastic view each year.

-1. Take a hike
+Take a HIke

 Due to the popularity of this 14-16 mile round trip hike, and due to the danger of the narrow trail guarded by chains leading to the top of the dome, there is a lottery system to gain a permit to access the chains.
 Without it, you cannot climb to the top.
 Make reservations and find more information on the NPS website.